simplified-framework/simplified/README.md

     $>sudo mv composer.phar /usr/local/bin/composer
     $>sudo chmod 775 /usr/local/bin/composer

-If Composer is installed, you can start the Simplified installation process:
+Once Composer is installed, you can start the Simplified installation process:

     $>composer create-project simplified/simplified YOUR_DIRECTORY "1.0.*"

+###### Simplified on your web server
+The Simplified framework runs at best on apache web servers, here you need to activate the mod_rewrite module in the server configuration.
+If it's activated, you can view your installation on the url http://localhost or directly on your web server providers url.

+###### What's next?
+At first, you need to know something about your application environment.

 There is support for our tool named "Simplified Build" too, look at https://www.npmjs.com/package/simplified-build for the installation and usage.